-Suggested Degree Pathways are a semester-by-semester sequence of courses recommended for successful completion of your degree in a timely manner.
-Students should follow the degree pathway appropriate to the academic catalog year in effect when they first enrolled at Haskell.
+A Suggested Degree Pathway is a semester-by-semester sequence of courses recommended for successful completion of your degree in a timely manner.
+You should follow the degree pathway appropriate to the academic catalog year in effect when you first enrolled at Haskell.

-The pathway below provides students with suggested courses to complete in order to graduate in two years.
+The pathway below provides you with suggested courses to complete in order to graduate in two years.
 It is based both on completion of ENGL 101 and MATH 101 during your first semester at Haskell and on the required courses shown on the degree checklist (next page).